- Listing Type: Colleges & Universities

 - IPED: 200800

 At UA's College of Applied Science and Technology, we offer associate and baccalaureate degree programs, including certificates and minors, and a wide range of non-credit and continuing education classes.
-Classes are offered during the day, evening and some weekends.
+UA is a vital urban research university inspired by its people, its promise and its place.
+We are firmly anchored in a great American city, and driven by collaboration, partnership and a steadfast determination to provide opportunity and success to all learners.

 The College of Applied Science and Technology (formerly Summit College) is one of six degree-granting colleges at The University of Akron.
 Degree programs are located in the Polsky Building, Schrank Hall and Gallucci Hall.
 We offer nationally accredited associate and baccalaureate degree programs in a variety of technical areas.
 We offer minors and technical certificates, and through our Training Centers in Fire/Hazardous Materials and Law Enforcement and Criminal Justice, and the Division of Workforce Development and Continuing Education, an extensive list of non-credit programs.